alirezaniki/EqShake/README.md

 # EqShake

-The accurate estimation of earthquake magnitude is crucial for assessing seismic hazards and ensuring effective disaster mitigation strategies. **EqShake** is a deep-learning model for accurate earthquake magnitude estimation utilizing single-station raw waveforms.
-As opposed to other available models, **EqShake** is designed to be independent of waveform length, applicable to events recorded at local scales (<3 deg).
+The accurate estimation of earthquake magnitude is crucial for assessing seismic hazards and ensuring effective disaster mitigation strategies. **EqShake** is a deep-learning model for accurate earthquake magnitude estimation using single-station raw waveforms.
+As opposed to other available models, **EqShake** is designed to be independent of waveform length, applicable to events recorded at local scales (<3 deg). **EqShake** was trained on 140k samples from STEAD dataset (https://github.com/smousavi05/STEAD).

 Model Structure
 --